Resources for Creating Virtual Performances

 virtual performance/online performance/digital performance/"zoom" performance: terms often used interchangeably to mean a performance which is shared with an audience through the internet

-broadcast software: an ap or software which replaces hardware used for "switching" to allow video feed from more than one source to be manipulated for delivery to a viewing through a streaming platform
+broadcast software: an app or software which replaces hardware used for "switching" to allow video feed from more than one source to be manipulated for delivery to a viewing through a streaming platform

 Add polish to your streamed performance by utilizing a broadcasting software.
 Using a Zoom type technology and a broadcast software, the students perform together although they are in separate spaces, and the video from the video conferencing software is fed through a broadcasting software on the host’s computer.
 The host is able to control whose video is seen by the audience, who appears to be interacting with whom, and even crop the video for special effects.
 The audience sees whatever is happening slightly delayed from the live moment, but is unaware of this, due to the function of the broadcast software.

 Free broadcast software such as Streamlabs or OBS Studio, make it possible to add special effects and easily create scenes between selected performers during a live virtual performance, since sending the video through the software before sending it out on Facebook or YouTube allows the host much more control over what the audience sees.
 Read all about it on Livestreaming 101 by LA Virtual Lighting Designer Andrew Schmedake, it is a clear explanation of what to do and how to do it.
-You can catch Andrew's webinar on TE Pro for more tips and techniques.
+You can catch Andrew's webinar here on EdTA's Learning Center for more tips and techniques.

 Two Main Scenarios